-Hollywood comes to downtown Tulsa: 'Killers of the Flower Moon' filming draws stars, onlookers
+'Killers of the Flower Moon' filming draws stars, onlookers to downtown Tulsa

 Angela Pacenza and her 10-month-old Goldendoodle Kevin would normally take their Sunday morning walk in their own Brady Heights neighborhood.
 But this was no ordinary Sunday.

-“I’m not a big film buff, but it would just be a missed opportunity to not see a big, famous movie shot right here in our hometown,” said Pacenza with Kevin panting at her feet.
+“I’m not a big film buff, but it would just be a missed opportunity to not see a big, famous movie shot right here in our hometown,” Pacenza said, with Kevin panting at her feet.
 “Honestly, I’m just here to see Leo.”

 Hollywood came to downtown Tulsa on Sunday and that made it the place to be for dog walks, scooter rides, and unabashed gawking at movie stars.